-SVG Europe Women winter networking event with BT Sport and Timeline TV only weeks away
+SVG Europe Women winter networking event with BT Sport and Timeline TV on 30 January

 Full speaker line up, inaugural SVG Europe Women Achievement Award, and much more